-When it comes to fitting in one gender category, the LGBTQI+ community faces a multitude of barrires, especially transgender people.
+When it comes to fitting into one gender category, the LGBTQIA+ community faces a multitude of barriers, especially transgender people.
 Many of them face gender dysphoria, which refers to the feeling of dissatisfaction regarding the gender they were assigned at birth and the gender they are.
 Also, body dissatisfaction in transgender people tends to be higher before experiencing gender confirmation treatments.
 Another obstacle they face is the way their bodies are idealized to cisnormative beauty standards.
 People who break gender norms are often criticized for the way they dress, talk, or look.
 The pressure to “pass” visually as cisgender can be destructive for those who currently have negative thoughts about who they are and their body.

 According to Bradley University, people with disabilities face a daily struggle to be perceived as “real” people, since society may perceive some disabilities as undesirable or abnormal.

 Losing hair, reduced mobility, and even poor eyesight can be some of the effects of aging.
 Even though these are natural changes that all human beings experience as we age, it is still not easy to adapt to them.
 Elderly people can develop their own personal insecurities regarding their appearances and physical capabilities.
 Body shaming in elderly people can exacerbate their anxieties.

 According to a study conducted by the University of Victoria about body image perceptions in our society, for women, attractiveness is associated with thinness, while for men, it’s being muscular.
 The same study shows that ideals of appearance are often unattainable and that every day, these standards become more complicated and difficult to achieve.